Alabama State Income Tax

 There are -604 days left until Tax Day, on April 15th 2015.
 The IRS will start accepting eFiled tax returns in January 2015 - you can start your online tax return today for free with TurboTax .

 Income tax deductions are expenses that can be deducted from your gross pre-tax income.
 Using deductions is an excellent way to reduce your Alabama income tax and maximize your refund, so be sure to research deductions that you mey be able to claim on your Federal and Alabama tax returns.
 For details on specific deductions available in Alabama, see the list of Alabama income tax deductions.

-- Alabama's personal income tax exemptions include a personal exemption of $1,500.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Alabama has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 - Alabama allows itemized deductions, and you can claim the same itemized deductions on your Alabama tax return as you do on your Federal tax return.
 You must choose between itemizing your deductions and choosing the Alabama standard deduction, so it's generally only worth itemizing your deductions if your itemized total is more then the Alabama and Federal standard deductions.
 For more details, visit the list of Alabama itemized deductions.